yac-vays/vays/docs/Development/custom_renderers.md

 ## Implicit Custom Renderers

-Implicit custom renderers inspect the logic inside the json schema to decide whether they may be applied.
+Implicit custom renderers inspect the logic inside the json schema and ui schema to decide whether they may be applied.
+For these, the writer of the YAC config does not need to specify which renderer is used.

 ## Explicit Custom Renderers

 There are a number of renderers that need to be named explicitly in the YAC configuration to make sure that they are used.
-Explicit custom renderers use the utility function `isCustomRenderer`.
+Explicit custom renderers use the utility function `isCustomRenderer` in their tester instance.
+Which explicit custom renderers exist is written down in the [user manual here](https://yac-vays.github.io/vays/Usage/Renderers/).
+In the code, they are all in [this directory](/src/renderers/control/special/).